This Day In Writing History

 The author uses flashbacks to thoroughly define all of the characters in this tragedy, exploring their lives before the war.
 Then, like a psychologist analyzing his patients, he makes them confront their fears and try to find a sense of purpose in the senseless chaos of war.
 The reconnaissance team's struggle to reach the top of the mountain becomes a metaphor for their inner struggle to find meaning in the madness around them.
 This is done in a non-judgmental way.
 War is seen as neither noble nor evil.
 It is depicted graphically and accurately.
 The reader must judge for himself, just as the viewer of a painting must judge for himself the artist's intentions.

 Norman Mailer made a name for himself as a writer with his debut novel.
 Ironically, it would be most famous for the author's censorship battle with his publisher.
-The novel pulls no punches in its descriptions of soldiers at war, including their language.
+The novel pulls no punches in its descriptions of soldiers at war, including their colorful language.
 Mailer's original manuscript contained numerous uses of the word fuck and its variants.
 His publishers, fearing legal trouble for both themselves and their booksellers, demanded that he cut all uses of the word fuck from his manuscript.
 Mailer did - and substituted the word fug instead, including it in variants, i.e., fugging, fugger, etc. The euphemism sounded exactly the same as the obscenity it replaced.

-Ironically, in 1952, just four years later, when writer James Jones published his classic World War 2 novel, From Here to Eternity, his frequent uses of the word fuck by soldiers at war were not censored by his publishers.
+Ironically, just four years later, when writer James Jones published his classic World War 2 novel, From Here to Eternity, his frequent uses of the word fuck by soldiers at war were not censored by his publishers.

 In 1958, ten years after it was first published, The Naked and the Dead was adapted as a classic feature film, starring Raymond Massey as General Cummings, Cliff Robertson as Lieutenant Hearn, and Aldo Ray as Sgt.
 Croft.
 It would be the last film made by RKO Radio Pictures before the studio's demise.